Fuad-31/alx-system_engineering-devops/0x01-shell_permissions/README.md

-./6-multiple_permissions: this script adds execute permission to the owner and the group owner, and read permission to other users, to the file hello
+./7-everybody: this script adds execution permission to the owner, the group owner and the other users, to the file hello